 Also of interest is that Santa Fe Springs has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Santa Fe Springs citizens is a little higher than the average for US cities and towns: 23.36% of adults in Santa Fe Springs have at least a bachelor's degree.
+The citizens of Santa Fe Springs are slightly better educated than the national average of 21.84% for all cities and towns, with 22.97% of adults in Santa Fe Springs having a bachelor's degree or advanced degree.

-The per capita income in Santa Fe Springs in 2022 was $37,379, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $149,516 for a family of four.
+The per capita income in Santa Fe Springs in 2022 was $37,073, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $148,292 for a family of four.
 However, Santa Fe Springs contains both very wealthy and poor people as well.

 Santa Fe Springs is an extremely ethnically-diverse city.
 The people who call Santa Fe Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Santa Fe Springs, accounting for 75.17% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Santa Fe Springs residents report their race to be White, followed by Asian.
-Important ancestries of people in Santa Fe Springs include German, European, Irish, Italian, and English.
+People of Hispanic or Latino origin are the most prevalent group in Santa Fe Springs, accounting for 78.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Santa Fe Springs residents report their race to be Asian, followed by White.
+Important ancestries of people in Santa Fe Springs include German, European, Italian, Irish, and English.

-The most common language spoken in Santa Fe Springs is English.
-Other important languages spoken here include Spanish and Korean.
+The most common language spoken in Santa Fe Springs is Spanish.
+Other important languages spoken here include English and Korean.